tendermint/tendermint/docs/rfc/rfc-025-support-app-side-mempool.md

 Rename to GossipList

-### Start Gossiping
+### Delivering gossiped transactions to the application

-* Transactions still arrive _at_ Tendermint and are passed to the app via `checktx` or similar.
+* Transactions still arrive _at_ Tendermint and are passed to the app via `CheckTx` or similar.

+#### Not all transactions delivered to Tendermint

+* Transactions that are already in the gossip list are assumed to have already
+* been delivered to the application.

+#### Remove cache responsibility from Tendermint

+* GossipList no longer caches transactions.
+* This is a responsibility of the Tendermint 'mempool'.
+The decision over whether
+* or not to cache a transaction is too complicated.
+Tendermint cannot make it well and
+* should therefore not do it (FIND PULL REQUESTS RELATED TO THIS!)

+#### Adding a transaction to the GossipList

-### Stop Gossiping
+### Stop gossiping

-* Need way for application to tell tendermint what to stop gossiping
+* Need way for application to tell Tendermint when to stop gossiping
 * current mechanism is recheck tx.

 ### Replace